drbean/curriculum/pages/homepage/markdown/AgainstAgency.md

 * Creates a common language for collaboration with mathematical optimization and economics researchers.

-I don't think these are real benefits.
+I don't think treating AI as agents does any of these things, and even if it does they're not real benefits.
 I agree purpose and goals are important.
 They're fundamental to what computer processes are achieving.
 But ascribing agency to mechanical processes to handle their purpose and goals is unnecessary and a mistake.

+People have tools.
+They have goals using these tools.
+Tools are created with a purpose in mind.
+People use the tools to some end.

+The tools have a use, meaning they are useful.
+But they don't have goals.
+Their use has a purpose, but the purpose is the user's not the tool's.
+Actions with the tool have a purpose.
+There is a reason for the action.
+It is the reason the tool is used.

+The purpose of the hammer is to hammer nails into wood, but

+"When all you have is a hammer, everything looks like a nail." r
+It is a truth not universally acknowledged, but as the gun lobby says, Guns don't kill people, people kill people.

 Agency as a framework for understanding AI is unhelpful.
 Rather than attacking agency head on, I'm going to attack